rjsmith1999/IMMERSE/_pages/log.md

     - Test with fault injection
     - Get rid of the weird 10sec delay

+* **Friday**:
+  - Fixed some of the timing bugs, should be pretty close to finishing now
+  - _TODO:_
+    - Test with fault injection _on both boards_
+    - Check for risk of any infinite loops (maybe add a simulated watchdog and alert in the status message)
+    - Verify with Sebastian it meets all of his requirements

 ### Week 5: May 24 - May 28, 2021
 * **Goals**: